Vladimir-csp/uwsm/README.md

 Additional variable names are taken from `UWSM_FINALIZE_VARNAMES` var.

 Only defined variables are used.
-Variables that are not blacklisted by `varnames.never_cleanup` set are also added to cleanup list in runtime dir.
+Variables that are not blacklisted by `varnames.never_cleanup` set are also added to cleanup list in the runtime dir.

 ### Stop